Arizona to resume lethal injections 8 years after 'botched' execution | Law-Order

 Arizona was preparing for its first execution since 2014 on Wednesday, with an inmate convicted of killing a student scheduled to be put to death eight years after the state carried out its last lethal injection, described by lawyers as botched.
 Clarence Wayne Dixon, convicted of fatally stabbing and strangling Arizona State University student Deana Bowdoin in 1978, was scheduled to die at 10 a.m. local time at the state prison in Florence, Arizona.

-Arizona was preparing for its first execution since 2014 on Wednesday, with an inmate convicted of killing a student scheduled to be put to death eight years after the state carried out its last lethal injection, described by lawyers as botched.

-Clarence Wayne Dixon, convicted of fatally stabbing and strangling Arizona State University student Deana Bowdoin in 1978, was scheduled to die at 10 a.m. local time at the state prison in Florence, Arizona.
+Lawyers for Dixon asked the United States Supreme Court to halt the execution on grounds of insanity, a request which justices denied without explanation.
 Dixon's execution would mark the first time Arizona has carried out a death sentence since the 2014 execution of Joseph Wood.
 It took nearly two hours before the two-drug cocktail injection to kill Wood took effect, and witnesses said he snorted and gasped before he died.
 Corrections authorities said Wood was comatose and never in pain.

-The United States Supreme Court has ruled that the execution of mentally disabled people is unconstitutional.
+The United States Supreme Court has ruled that execution of mentally disabled people is unconstitutional.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)